oxsecurity/megalinter/docs/mega-linter-runner.md

 ### Pre-requisites

-You need to have [NodeJS](https://nodejs.org/en/) and [Docker](https://www.docker.com/) installed on your computer to run Mega-Linter locally with Mega-Linter Runner
+You need to have [NodeJS](https://nodejs.org/en/) and [Docker](https://www.docker.com/) installed on your computer to run MegaLinter locally with MegaLinter Runner

 ### Global installation